fp-ts/core/docs/modules/Option.ts.md

 ## lift2

-Lifts a binary function into `Option`.
+Lifts a binary function into `Option` as uncurried binary function.

 **Signature**